Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 - A/B Images — place before/after images side by side, with a dynamic slider for easy comparison.

-Note: All Themify WordPress themes include the Themify Builder functionality.
+Note: All Themify WordPress themes include the Themify Builder functionality and 12 core builder addons.
 The plugin was released as a standalone, so you could use the Themify Builder with a non-Themify theme.

 Post Type Builder

-- Extra Fields — lets you create eight additional types of input field, including sliders, galleries, and maps.
+- Extra Fields — lets you create eight additional types of inputs field, including sliders, galleries and maps.

 - Submissions — users can add and edit custom post types from the front end.
 This extension is particularly useful for directories, and the site owner can even charge a fixed fee for submissions.